Badboy1307/Sky130_RTL_Synth_Workshop/README.md

 Here we use generate for loops to instantiate gates and smaller modules in main modules as my times we want.

      genvar i
      generate
       for (i=0; i,8; i=i+1) begin
       and u_and( .a(a[i]), .b(b[i]), .y(y[i]));
       end
      end

 ### Lab for  For loop statement and For generate statements

-We are taking an example where we are taking mux_ generate file.
+We are taking an example where we are taking mux_generate file.

 ![Capture149](https://user-images.githubusercontent.com/60011091/120096767-ef368380-c14a-11eb-8093-c21ec2fd0c2c.JPG)

 #### Simulation and waveform viewer

+    $ iverilog mux_generate.v tb_mux_generate.v
+    $ ./a.out
+    $ gtkwave tb_mux_generate.vcd

 ![Capture150](https://user-images.githubusercontent.com/60011091/120097488-53a71200-c14e-11eb-82b5-4ce60d6f095e.JPG)